-27 Graze
+Graze

-63 Queen Square, BS1 4JZ

-Formerly a post office, Graze is on the corner of Queen Square, a restored Georgian residential square with an equestrian statue of William III at its centre.
+63 Queen Square, BS1 4JZ Formerly a post office, Graze is on the corner of Queen Square, a restored Georgian residential square with an equestrian statue of William III at its centre.
 The building itself sits on the site of Excise Avenue, which was used as a rallying point by rioters in 1831.

-Take a look opposite to see the Merchant Venturers' Almshouses built in 1696 for sick and elderly sailors.
+Take a look opposite Almshouses built in to see the 1696 for s